-Emerge, our signature online platform for employability and business communication, is the premier resource for virtual internships.
+Emerge, our signature online platform for employability skills online training, is the premier resource for virtual internships.

-Through online (or printable) curriculum modules, we provide a library of 100+ real-world exercises that simulate an internship and challenge students to improve their writing, speaking and interpersonal skills.
+Through online (or printable) curriculum modules, we provide a library of 100+ work-based learning exercises that simulate an internship and challenge students to improve their email etiquette, speaking and interpersonal skills.

 Total available instructional time: 75+ hours (enough material to engage students for 16+ weeks).